Civlac/SRWLED-Wiki/My--device--is-not-working.md

 * Got too much noise?
 Try lowering the current draw/brightness and clean up the wiring.
 * If it's a compile error, can you provide the errors?
 * Have you made any changes to the source?
+* UDP Sync not working?
+Have you tested WLED's built-in sync?
+Do you need to enable multicast on your network equipment?
 * If your bootloader is broken, the binary may not load.
 Try the one from wled.me first.
 * Can you document the steps to re-create that error?
 * Make sure your grounds are all connected together.